Source-robotics/PAROL-docs/docs/page3_2.md

     Robot does not have brakes.
 When you power off your robot steppers will stop producting torque and ROBOT WILL FALL! <br />
     **Never turn off the robot without you holding it!**

+## SSG48 gripper

+If you plan to use [SSG48 gripper](https://github.com/PCrnjak/SSG-48-adaptive-electric-gripper) first make sure that your PAROL6 works and than attach it to the robot!<br />
+Check the section in Peripherals on how to connect the gripper!

 ## Powering on